-An arrest on criminal charges can be very distressing and worrisome.
+An arrest on criminal charges can be distressing and worrisome.
 You may be wondering if you’ll be forced to serve jail time.
 And if so, who will care for your family?
 What will happen to your career?
 Will you have to pay large fines?

-These are all legitimate concerns that can be compounded by feelings of uncertainty, especially if you’ve never been involved with the criminal justice system since you won’t know what to expect.
+These are all legitimate concerns that can be compounded by feelings of uncertainty, especially if you’ve never been in trouble with the criminal justice system since you won’t know what to expect.
 Criminal charges can have a significant, far-reaching impact on your life, your career, your reputation and the lives of those you love.

 Are There Different Levels of Misdemeanors?